orangespaceman/training-notes/html-css.md

  - With a bit of practice, it's the quickest way to make things
  - It's easier to debug if something isn't working
  - Easy to make quick fixes from anywhere
- - There aren't that many HTML elements and CSS styles to learn!

 ## HTML

 Describes the structure of content - used to give structure to information

-It is a universal language - provided you have a web browser that is capable of reading HTML, you can use any operating systems or device to view it
+It is a universal language - provided you have a web browser that is capable of reading HTML, you can use any operating system or device to view it

 ### Giving structure with code

-We "mark up" a document to give it structure, by describing the meaning of its parts.
+We "mark up" a document to give it structure, by describing the meaning of its parts

-HTML is a type of "markup" language.
+HTML is a type of "markup" language

 ### How would we mark up a book?